Zilliqa/staking-contract/README.md

 ### Submit Transitions

-The first transition is meant to submit request for transfer of native ZILs while the other are meant to submit a request to invoke transitions in the `SSNListProxy` contract.
+The first transition is meant to submit a request for transfer of native `ZIL`s while the others are meant to submit a request to invoke transitions in the `SSNListProxy` contract.

 | Name | Params | Description |
 |--|--|--|